 This step helps us figure out the root causes and might take a long time, especially for kids who have difficulty talking.
 However, it’s the most important part of turning around challenging student behaviour because it involves information gathering.
 It's about mining for nuggets that would shed light on the root causes of such behaviour.
 This step cannot be overlooked.

 It might take several sessions without ever getting to the problem-solving step.
-Nevertheless, it's important to stay in this step until you really have a handle on the underlying cause of a particular challenging behaviour.
+Nevertheless, it's important to stay in this step until you really have a handle on the underlying cause of a particularly challenging behaviour.

 Step 2: Adult Concerns